US lashes out at 'repugnant' regime violence in Nicaragua - Journal du Cameroun

 Ortega has been taken aback by the protests, the biggest in his last 11-year stretch in power.

-Ortega’s wife Murillo, who days ago called the protesters “vampires,” changed her tune on Tuesday to voice “faith that we are going to go forward united.”
+Ortega’s wife Murillo, who days ago called the protesters “vampires,” changed her tune on Tuesday to tell them there was “faith that we are going to go forward united.”

-Lawmakers issued an unanimous call for “dialogue and peace,” according to one ruling-party deputy, Carlos Lopez.

 A pro-government rally was being organized for Thursday to show that the president still enjoyed backing from part of the population.